bluknight/openwrt-luci/modules/luci-mod-alt-reboot/README.md

 - Some devices allow you to trigger reboot to alternative partition by interrupting boot 3 times in a row (by resetting/switching off the device or pulling power).
 As these methods might be different for different devices, do your own homework.

 ## Thanks
-I'd like to thank everyone who helped create, test and troubleshoot this service.
+I'd like to thank everyone who helped create, test and troubleshoot this package.
 Without contributions from [@hnyman](https://github.com/hnyman), it wouldn't have been possible.